1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

     Because I got attacked, harrassed, insulted and called names for using the correct term "tramming" instead of the misleading and technically wrong term "leveling", let me make something clear at this point.

     What we do here is a procedure called "tramming".
-    We (try) to get the machine and certain parts of it aligned perfectly, like axes and parts being suqare, parallel, perpendicular and equidistant *towards each other*.
+    We (try) to get the machine and certain parts of it aligned perfectly, like axes and parts being square, parallel, perpendicular and equidistant *towards each other*.
     For example, we try to set up the frame being mounted perfectly square, the z-axis frame being perpendicular to the base frame, the x-axis gantry being perpendicular to the z-axis frame and the bed being parallel and equidistant to the x-axis gantry and the printhead/nozzle.
     It's a technical term which is also used at CNC machines for example and this is the correct nomenclature.
 And as a matter of fact, this is also the case with 3d printers.
 Point.